GhazanfarShahbaz/GhazanfarShahbaz/README.md

 **GhazanfarShahbaz/GhazanfarShahbaz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->

+## Information About Me ✨
+- I'm current a Senior at Hunter College
+- 🔭 I’m currently working on my personal server and a natural language bot
+- 🌱 I’m currently learning swift
+- 👯 I’m looking to collaborate on almost anything
+- 💬 Ask me about my birds
+- 😄 Pronouns: he/him/his
+- ⚡ Fun fact: I have eidetic memory

 ## ✉️ Find me on: